August 12, 2010

 Every technique is subject to change.
 Every technique is tested again and again against partners who are being a bad ass.

-Many instructors like to advertise; "IDF certified" i.e. they did the five week military certification course.
+Many instructors like to advertise; "IDF certified" i.e. they did the three week military certification course.
 I have devoted a lifetime to this study.
 As a result I can relate to students who come from other martial disciplines and utilize their previous training to make them better Krav practitioners.
 I understand their training and I do not ask them to trash it and relearn everything.
 This would be impossible in many cases.
 In addition, I am always learning from my students; their training, their challenges and their questions.

 I do not have all the answers.
 I am still learning, experimenting, growing.
 We still face great challenges, may we be worthy of this task.